 Despite the competition, it is still very much possible to succeed with Amazon FBA.

-Our members inside BBU continue to launch products with great momentum and smash through the $10k, $100k, and $1million revenue thresholds.
+Our Brand Builder University members continue to launch products with great momentum and smash through the $10k, $100k, and $1 million revenue thresholds.

 The key is to approach selling on Amazon in the right way in order to out-sell and out-last the competition to build a profitable online business.